SSS Monthly Contribution in 2024: Table, Calculation, Benefits & Payment Guide

 The death benefit is a cash benefit that is granted to the beneficiaries of a deceased member in the form of a monthly pension or lump sum amount.

-Qualifications for Death Benefits:
+Qualifications for death benefits:

 • The member must have paid a total of 36 months’ worth of contribution for the primary beneficiary to qualify for a monthly pension